hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_slice.html.markdown

 * `id` - The ID of the Mobile Network Slice.

 * `location` - The Azure Region where the Mobile Network Slice should exist.
-Changing this forces a new Mobile Network Slice to be created.

 * `single_network_slice_selection_assistance_information` - A `single_network_slice_selection_assistance_information` block as defined below.
 Single-network slice selection assistance information (S-NSSAI).
 Unique at the scope of a mobile network.

-* `description` - An optional description for this network slice.
+* `description` - A description of this Mobile Network Slice.

-* `tags` - A mapping of tags which should be assigned to the Mobile Network Slice.
+* `tags` - A mapping of tags which are assigned to the Mobile Network Slice.

 ---